Getting Settled in Pennsylvania

 Obtaining a Pennsylvania Driver’s License

-You will need to show the following documents to obtain a Pennsylvania Driver's License or ID Card.
-You must bring these documents to a Driver License Center to obtain your ID Card or information on how to obtain your Driver’s License.
+You will need to show the following documents to obtain a Pennsylvania driver's license or ID card.
+You must bring these documents to a PENNDOT Photo & Exam Center to obtain your ID card or information on how to obtain your driver’s license.

 - Valid passport